 this school was a terrible loss, so I am pleased to have played a role

-returned to Carnegie Mellon University as of summer 2013!
+returned to Carnegie Mellon University in summer 2013 after a four-year hiatus.

 In Berkeley, my activities include:

-- serving as President of the PGSS campaign, working with other alumni to bring back the Pennsylvania Governor's School for the Sciences.
+- Serving as President of the PGSS campaign, working with other alumni to provide the Pennsylvania Governor's School for the Sciences to future students.

 - Spending time with my wife Jill Sazama.